IT-Climax/backendPython/README.md

 From consistency in my work, I've learnt that as a problem solver we should not run away from errors (bugs), but we should be able to face them because that's what makes one a great programmer.

 ## Acknowledgements
-Thank you so much my sponsors and mentors innovation hub for your investment in me.
+Thank you so much my sponsors IDEAS for your investment in me and Mentors Innovation Hub for taking time to teach me.

 ## Features
 - Python basics to advanced concepts